 - CORE-GP 1021 Financial Management for Public, Non profit, and Health Organizations

-Students can choose electives from the following list of courses:
+Students must choose electives for the certificate from the following list of courses:

 - PADM-GP 2140 Public Economics and Finance